react-native-tvos/react-native-tvos/README.md

 | destinations | any[] | Array of `Component`s to register as destinations of the FocusGuideView |
 | safePadding | 'both' (default) \| 'vertical' \| 'horizontal' \| null | When the FocusGuide children are exactly the same size as the FocusGuide's container, the focus will almost certainly be given directly to the children without going through the FocusGuide.
 This prop make sure it doesn't happen by adding a padding of 1 in all directions.<br />"null" to disable it. |

+- _TVBlockFocusView_: **Android-only** This component blocks (or "consumes") the focus going in its direction instead of letting Android's focus system trying the find the closest focusable element.

 - _Next Focus Direction_: the props `nextFocus*` on `View` should work as expected on iOS too (previously android only).
 One caveat is that if there is no focusable in the `nextFocusable*` direction next to the starting view, iOS doesn't check if we want to override the destination.

 - _TVTextScrollView_: On Apple TV, a ScrollView will not scroll unless there are focusable items inside it or above/below it.
 This component wraps ScrollView and uses tvOS-specific native code to allow scrolling using swipe gestures from the remote control.